-• indicate wire transfer instructions including bank name, account name, account number and routing number.

-- Attach a copy of the invoice Include signature of the university representative indicating approval to pay invoice - Invoice date and amount must be highlighted - In lieu of an invoice, a copy of The American Institute of Architects (AIA) documents G702 and G703 (Application and Certificate for Payment), if applicable, as well as copies of all change orders from contractor may be attached - •Upon review and acceptance of said documentation, the CSCU Vice President for Facilities, Real Estate & Infrastructure Planning will send the invoice or alternate documentation to CHEFA requesting payment be made.
+- indicate wire transfer instructions including bank name, account name, account number and routing number. - b) Indicate whether it is the final payment for the project or if additional payments will be forthcoming - Attach a copy of the invoice Include signature of the university representative indicating approval to pay invoice - Invoice date and amount must be highlighted - In lieu of an invoice, a copy of The American Institute of Architects (AIA) documents G702 and G703 (Application and Certificate for Payment), if applicable, as well as copies of all change orders from contractor may be attached - •Upon review and acceptance of said documentation, the CSCU Vice President for Facilities, Real Estate & Infrastructure Planning will send the invoice or alternate documentation to CHEFA requesting payment be made.
 A copy will be sent to the university. - CHEFA usually will make payment within two (2) weeks of receipt of invoice if by check, or within five (5) days of receipt of invoice if by wire transfer.